Take these considerations into account when comparing how the plans work:

 In network

-This means the medical vendor has a contract with that doctor or other health care provider.
+This means there is a contract with that doctor or other health care provider.
 There are negotiated reduced rates with them to help you save money.
 Your out-of-pocket costs are lower when you stay in network.

 Lifetime maximum